 Our office premises are LEED® GOLD Certified.
-Leadership in Energy and Environmental Design ("LEED") is a rating system that is recognized as the international mark of excellence for green building in 150 countries.
+Leadership in Energy and Environmental Design ("LEED") is a rating system that is recognized as the international mark of excellence for green buildings in 150 countries.
 Our building contributes to a healthier working environment through better air ventilation and more natural daylight.
-Our building and landscape design reduce waste, conserve energy and decrease water consumption.
+Our building and landscape design reduce waste, conserve energy, and decrease water consumption.

 Our employees help us find ways to minimize our carbon footprint and reduce, reuse, and recycle.
 We are a pledging member of Sustainable Waterloo Region, a not-for-profit organization advancing environmental sustainability.
+We participate in the "Adopt A Road" program.